michaelnuzzo/Sol-Lewitt-1136/README.md

   >       by straight lines.

 In many cases, the instructions themselves are not public, but the rules can be inferred by observing the drawings closely.
-For instance, in the case of <em>Wall Drawing 1136</em>, it appears that each colors is to be separated by at least two other colors before the same color is repeated.
-This informs the color selection algorithm in the app when new wall strips are generated as the canvas advances.
+For instance, in the case of <em>Wall Drawing 1136</em>, it appears that each color is to be separated by at least two other colors before it is repeated.
+This informs the color selection algorithm in the app as the canvas advances and new wall strips are generated.

 Many other examples can be found at the [Solving Sol](https://github.com/wholepixel/solving-sol) project, an open source collection of implementations of Lewitt's work in Javascript.